thefangbear/SAT/README.md

 *Binary-iterative Backtrack Solver*: This solver uses an iterative approach to generate all 2^k solutions down the tree.

-*Binary Stack-recursive Backtrack Solver*: (TODO), this solver uses a stack to explicitly handle the recursion.
+**Binary Stack-recursive Backtrack Solver**: This solver uses a stack to explicitly handle the recursion.

 ## Development status